DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 ## Preparing laptops and tablets ordered without DfE settings installed

-If you order devices after August 2020, you have the option to receive them without DfE [safeguarding settings](/devices/safeguarding-for-device-users) installed prior to delivery.
+If you order devices after September 2020, you have the option to receive them without DfE [safeguarding settings](/devices/safeguarding-for-device-users) installed prior to delivery.
 They will have the manufacturer’s factory settings as they would arrive if purchased from a retailer.

 This allows devices to be configured to your own standards with your preferred software and settings, and without the limitations imposed by DfE configured devices.
 You’ll immediately be able to bring these devices into your own device management framework and support them in the same way you do for all devices under your control.